 Vietnam Historical Trip.
 Day 4-5: Ho Chi Minh City - Da Nang

-We were thought of skipping several sites just because the 3 days of our stay was not enough.
-As we still had a plenty of time, the driver stopped us at several tourist spot for a photo shot.
-We stopped at Saigon Notre Dame Cathedral that has two bell towers established by the French Colonist (you might know it by its name) in the 18th century.
-We also passed through the Saigon Central Post office and the Reunification Palace, the former Presidential Palace.
+We thought of skipping several sites just because three days of our stay were not enough.
+As we still had plenty of time, the driver stopped us at several tourist spots for a photo shoot.
+We stopped at Saigon Notre Dame Cathedral, which has two bell towers established by the French colonists (you might know it by its name) in the 18th century.
+We also passed through the Saigon Central Post Office and the Reunification Palace, the former Presidential Palace.

 A very nice and talkative guide during our stay in Saigon City

 The next day, VietnameDrive has arranged a trip to Hue, around 95 km from our hotel, the Grand Mercure Da Nang.
-On its way, we stopped at the Hoi Van Pass, a winding road passing through Bach Ma National Park.
-With the overcast sky, and look up for the prettiest beach while we taking photo shoot at Lang Co bay, before proceed to the Imperial Citadel in the Hue city.
+On our way, we stopped at the Hoi Van Pass, a winding road passing through Bach Ma National Park.
+With the overcast sky, we look up for the prettiest beach while we take a photo shoot at Lang Co Bay before proceeding to the Imperial Citadel in the city of Hue.

 The Hoi Van Pass bay facing the South China Sea